awwright/magnode/doc/en/design/server.md

 ### HEAD request

 The HEAD request is identical to the GET request, except no entity-body is returned.
 The Content-Length header, if any, is left intact - clients are supposed to know there is no response entity-body despite it’s presence.

-Call the same logic as the GET request, but enable a “HEAD” flag to disable writing of the response (Node.js will do this automatically, but print a warning to the console stderr).
+1. Calls the GET method, but enable a “HEAD” flag to disable writing of the response (Node.js will do this automatically, but print a warning to the console stderr).

 ### OPTIONS request